How to Pay Off $10,000 in Credit Card Debt Fast

 Create a debt payoff plan

-Next, it’s time to choose a debt pay-off strategy.
-There are two main paths you can take here: the debt snowball or the debt avalanche.
+When you’re paying off multiple debts – such as debt from multiple credit cards – there are two main paths you can take: the debt snowball or the debt avalanche.
 Both are totally valid approaches, but the right one for you will depend on your personality.

 The debt snowball method works great if you want to see quick wins and keep your motivation high — particularly early on in the debt repayment process.
 With this approach, you pay as much as you can towards the credit card with the smallest balance, while paying the minimum due on the other accounts.
 As each card gets paid off, you allocate the funds earmarked for that bill to the next smallest balance, repeating the process until you’re debt-free.
 The downside?
 You may pay more in interest over time.